yantisj/netgrph/README.md

 should be easy to create [D3
 visualizations](https://github.com/d3/d3/wiki/Gallery) from the NGTree data-structures.
-If anyone manages to create a simple GUI or use this application to create some interesting visualizations, I'd love to see the results, and if you run in to trouble with the data model, please let me know.
+If anyone manages to create a simple GUI or use this application to create some interesting visualizations, I'd be happy to help and would love to see the results.

-I will not be expanding the application to be a full-blown NMS, nor do I plan to replicate the features of NetDB in to this codebase.
-You are free to fork this code and turn it into anything you like, but if you expand the core modeling functionality and think it should be included in the main codebase, I'd like to consider including it here.
+I will not be expanding the application to be a full-blown NMS, but you are free to fork this code and turn it into anything you like.
+If you manage to expand the core modeling functionality and think it should be included in the main codebase, I'd like to consider including it here.

 See the [CONTRIBUTING](CONTRIBUTING.md) document for more information.

 ## Performance

 On our network containing 700+ routers/switches, 2000+ SVIs and 10,000+ VLAN to
 switch mappings, performance on almost all netgrph queries is below 150ms.
-The only highly unoptimized query is routed paths, which needs further optimization.
-Full ngreport queries can take longer, but are generally for creating large reports.
+Full ngreport queries can take longer, but it's for creating network-wide reports.

 The database update time on our localhost server with SSDs is 150sec for a complete network refresh.
 When importing to an unoptimized VM on a remote